 2) Consider additional uses

 For some, a home cinema is for films and that's it - which is great.
 Others will want to use it for box sets, sport and even 'regular' TV.
-Some of us really enjoy console games, and some of us love music.
+Some of us really enjoy console games, and many of us love music.

 3) Control ambient light